Protection of all nondefective twofold degeneracies by anti-unitary symmetries in non-Hermitian systems: Various phases and degeneracies in our tight-binding model

-In the main text, we present the non-defective EPs which may emerge in our tight-binding model.
-Here we provide further details on other degeneracies and various phases in our model.
+In the main text, I present the nondefective degeneracies which may emerge in our tight-binding model.
+Here I provide further details on other degeneracies and various phases in our model.